enkidevs/curriculum/JavaScript/Core/think-you-know-javascript.md

 * `null`
 * `undefined`
 %exp
 The `this` keyword always refers to the owner of the function.
 In this case, we define the function `a` in a page, which is contained inside the JavaScript's global object, `window`.
-For reference, if you were to console log `this` inside a button's `click` function, the button will be logged.
+For reference, if you were to console log `this` inside a button's `click` function, the button would be logged.
 %